tanersener/ffmpeg-video-slideshow-scripts/advanced_scripts/README.md

 # FFmpeg Video Slideshow Advanced Scripts

 Scripts in this section demonstrate complex animation like transitions/transformations.

-- Compatible with bash
-- Only images supported, no video input support
+Only images are supported, no video input support.

-ps: Sample animations used in this page are low in quality and does not represent full functionality of the scripts.
+Please note that sample animations used in this page are low in quality and does not represent full functionality of the scripts.

 ## Blurred Background